Does health insurance cover prostheses? Compare cover options from Australian funds.

 But if the minimum benefit isn’t enough to cover the full cost of the prosthesis to the hospital, you might need to cover all or a portion of the ‘gap’ between the minimum benefit payable and the total cost of the prosthesis - this will depend on the hospital where the procedure is performed.

-What do I do if my insurer won’t pay?
+What do I do if my fund won’t pay?

-If your private health insurer refuses your claim for a prosthesis, you are well within your rights to ask for an explanation why.
-If your claim was refused because the surgically implanted prosthesis, human tissue item or medical device you received was not included on the Prostheses List, the insurer is not required by law to pay a benefit.
+If your health fund refuses your claim for a prosthesis, you are well within your rights to ask for an explanation why.
+If your claim was refused because the surgically implanted prosthesis, human tissue item or medical device you received was not included on the Prostheses List, the fund is not required by law to pay a benefit.

-However, you could ask the insurer to pay the claim on an ex gratia basis (out of kindness rather than due to any legal requirement), although this is entirely up to their discretion.
+However, you could ask the fund to pay the claim on an ex gratia basis (out of kindness rather than due to any legal requirement), although this is entirely up to their discretion.

 Are there no-gap options for prothesis?